cresset-template/cresset/README.md

 developers should create a new container for each run or command.
 In practice, this is very inconvenient for development, especially for deep learning applications, where libraries must be constantly installed and code must be debugged.
-However, developing on local environments with `conda` or developing in individual containers risks making the development environment unreproducible.
+However, developing in local environments with `conda` or developing in individual containers risks making the development environment unreproducible.

 To alleviate this problem, a `docker-compose.yaml` file is provided for easy management of containers.